nydur/ecr-image-3.5/README.md

 ## Final step

-If the push is successful, an image of the file will be in the created repository.
-Refresh the ECR console to confirm.
+If the push is successful, an image of the file will be in the uploaded into the repository.\ Refresh the ECR console to confirm.